Germany: Rights group files complaint over forced Uyghur labor | DW | 06.09.2021

 The rights group alleges that companies including Aldi, C&A, Hugo Boss and Lidl benefited from forced Uyghur labor in China's Xinjiang region.

-The ECCHR said their complaint is the result of an open source investigation based on information that the five companies listed "publicly and voluntarily" identifying their suppliers in Xinjiang.
+The ECCHR said the complaint is the result of an open source investigation based on information that the five companies had listed "publicly and voluntarily" identifying their suppliers in Xinjiang.

-Miriam Saage-Maass, the head of the ECCHR's Business and Human Rights Program, said, "The question is whether entertaining business relationships is not a way of aiding and abetting those international crimes."
+"The question is whether entertaining business relationships is not a way of aiding and abetting those international crimes," said Miriam Saage-Maass, the head of the ECCHR's Business and Human Rights Program.

 The Aldi Group said the rights group's claims were directed at the supplier Turpan Jinpin Knitting.
 The company said it had stopped purchasing items from this manufacturer at the end of 2019.